-So far, they’ve dragged their quaint little tiny home 25,000 miles, interviewed countless people, and put together a series of documentaries on YouTube called, “Living Tiny Legally.”
+So far, they’ve dragged their tiny house on wheels 45,000 miles, interviewed countless people, and put together a series of documentaries on YouTube called, “Living Tiny Legally.”

 Alexis thinks more and more cities are on the way to legalizing tiny homes, which are normally considered RVs, or can’t seem to pass all the various codes associated with home-building.